anicholakos/complete_fxos_tutorial/source/episode05.rst

 Map Me depends on jQuery, it will save you the hassle of downloading the dependent libraries.

-Go ahead & download the code from: https://github.com/jelkner/WhereIAm
+Go ahead & download the code from: https://github.com/anicholakos/WhereIAm

 You'll notice that there are two seperate folders for both applications.
 Go ahead and extract all the code in some folder, on my machine the code is present in /home/anicholakos/Projects/WhereIAm but it could be any directory of your choice.
-Now when you want to load up one of the apps, just select one of the folders in WhereIAm.
+Now when you want to load up one of the apps, just select one of the folders in ``WhereIAm``.

 .. index:: GPS